neurobioinfo/segpy/README.md

 Where `parser` is one of `general` or `unique`, depending on the user's preferred method for filtering the final output dataframe.

+---

 ### Contributing
-This is an early version, any contribute or suggestion is appreciated, you can directly contact with [Saeid Amiri](https://github.com/saeidamiri1) or [Dan Spiegelman](https://github.com/danspiegelman).

-### Citation
-Amiri, S., Spiegelman, D., & Farhan, S. (2024). segpy: A pipeline for segregation analysis (Version 0.3.0) [Computer software]. https://github.com/neurobioinfo/segpy
+This is an initial version, and any contributions or suggestions are welcomed.
+For direct contact, please reach out to The Neuro Bioinformatics Core at [neurobioinfo@mcgill.ca](mailto:neurobioinfo@mcgill.ca).

+If you encounter any [issue](https://github.com/neurobioinfo/segpy/issues), please report them on the GitHub repository.

+---

 ### Changelog
 Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/segpy/releases).

+---

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/segpy/blob/main/LICENSE) file for details

+---

 ## Acknowledgement
-The pipeline is done as a project by Neuro Bioinformatics Core, it is developed by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Sali Farhan.
+The pipeline is done as part of MNI projects, it is written by [Saeid Amiri](https://github.com/saeidamiri1) in association with [Dan Spiegelman](https://github.com/danspiegelman), [Michael Fiorini](https://github.com/mfiorini9), Allison Dilliott, and Sali Farhan at Neuro Bioinformatics Core.
+Copyright belongs [MNI BIOINFO CORE](https://github.com/neurobioinfo).

 **[⬆ back to top](#contents)**